Star fows and multisingular hyperbolicity: A multisingular hyperbolic set in

 \end{itemize} \end{theo}

-To begin with the proof of the theorem, let us start with the construction of a vector field $X$, that we will later that it has the properties of the Theorem.
+To begin with the proof of the theorem, let us start with the construction of a vector field $X$, that we will later show that it has the properties of the Theorem \ref{t.wexample}.

 We consider a vector field in $S^2$ having: \begin{itemize} \item A source $f_0$ such that the basins of repulsion of $f_0$ is a disc bounded by a cycle $\Gamma$ formed by the unstable manifold of a saddle $s_0$ and a sink $\sigma_0$. \item A source $\alpha_0$ in the other component limited by $\Gamma$. \item We require that the tangent at $\sigma_0$ splits into 2 spaces, one having a stronger contraction than the other.
+The strongest direction is tangent to $\Gamma$ at $\sigma_0$.

 \end{itemize}

 Note that the unstable manifold of $s_0$, is formed by two orbits.
 This two orbits have their $\omega$-limit in $\sigma_0$, and as they approach $\sigma_0$, they become tangent to the weak stable direction, (see figure \ref{s}).